 What is it that you can do right now?

-Even if you’re not in online marketing, if you’re a photographer for instance, why not take those extra snap shots on the weekends?
+If you’re a photographer for instance, why not take those extra snapshots on the weekends?
 Upload a photo on Instagram and Facebook?
 Connect with at least one person in your industry?

 It doesn’t have to be big.

-Just by doing one thing today, you’re already a step ahead to reaching your dream.
+Just by doing one thing today, you’re already a step ahead of reaching your dream.

 Living your dream starts now.